aimms/how-to/Articles/350/350-install-AIMMS-elsewhere.rst

 =================

 .. meta::
-   :description: Guide to installing AIMMS in a custom location and making it available for all users.
+   :description: Guides installing AIMMS to a non-default location or alternate drive using symbolic links and elevated administrator rights.
-   :keywords: AIMMS, installation, all users, disk drive, custom location
+   :keywords: AIMMS installation, custom location, symbolic link, mklink, AIMMS Launcher, license activation, all users, alternate drive

 Installing AIMMS Optimization Tooling is straightforward.
 Simply download your chosen version from the `AIMMS downloads page <https://www.aimms.com/support/downloads>`_ and run the installer, such as ``Aimms-24.5.8.5-x64-VS2017.exe``.
 This installs AIMMS in the default location: ``%localappdata%\Local\AIMMS\IFA\Aimms``.